wp-plugins/google-calendar-widget/readme.txt

 This plugin installs a widget for showing a Google Calendar agenda on the sidebar.
 Once installed it adds a sidebar widget called 'Google Calendar' that may be dragged into your sidebar.
-Each widget can be configured with a URL of the calendar feed, a title, and the number of agenda items to show.
+Each widget can be configured with a ID of the calendar feed, a title, and the number of agenda items to show.

-The calendar feed is the URL you get when clicking on the XML icon next to 'Calendar Address:' in the Google Calendar settings.
-[See the full instructions here](http://www.google.com/support/calendar/bin/answer.py?hl=en&answer=37103).
+The calendar feed ID is the ID next to 'Calendar ID:' in the Google Calendar settings.

 Multiple widgets can be used on the same page and each one can reference a different feed.